Smokesr/tnnf/README.md

-TNNF - Terribly Named NetFramework
+TNNF - Terribly Named Net Framework
 ===================================

 TNNF is a lightweight header-only library for develop network applications.

-Currently only operate with TCP.

 ### TNNF is able to...